 Located adjacent to the Historic Kahuku Sugar Mill near on the road to North Shore, the Kahuku Food Cart Pod (do they call them pods in Hawaii?) is about as casual as it gets, and as a Portlander, it felt like home.

 What's not to love about a place where you can grab some fresh fruit, Hawaiian BBQ, and fresh lemonade, and then take a stroll through the vendor booths and pick out a coconut bra?

 If you are driving by and just need a snack, be sure to stop at the fruit stand near the back, where you can buy a deliciously sweet banana lumpia for $1.
 We loved them so much we went back twice.

-Normally, we try to avoid chain restaurants, especially when traveling, but we heard such great things about this place that we decided to give it a try.
+Normally, we try to avoid chain restaurants, especially when traveling, but we heard such great things about the Koa Pancake House that we decided to give it a try.
 Apparently everyone else on Oahu was thinking the same thing, because this place was packed with both locals and tourists when we arrived at 8:00 am.

 After waiting in line for about 15 minutes, we finally made our way up to the register and ordered.
 We asked to eat in, but were told that we would have to get it to go, and just hope for a table if one became available.

 We did a little polite hovering, and by the time our food arrived fifteen minutes later, we had a place to sit down with it, Styrofoam containers and all.

 The food was good - not what I'd categorize in any way as unique or outstanding, but it was definitely tasty - and gave us a satisfying, stick-to-the-ribs carb boost for our hike up Diamond Head later that morning.